adamki/dotfiles/README.md

 ##### cloning down the dot files
 *__ATTN__* Before proceedng, you should have the following dependencies resolved:
-* Operator Mono (Light, Book, & Light Italic) should be stored in your Mac OS FontBook
+* ~~Operator Mono (Light, Book, & Light Italic)~~ Dank Mono should be installed in your Mac OS FontBook
-* You should have True colors enabled in your terminal
+* You should have True colors enabled in your terminal.
+See true colors section

 You'll most likely need the following dependencies:
 * `brew install rbenv`